ZuinigeRijder/hyundai_kia_connect_monitor/README.md

-# hyundai_kia_connect_monitor
+# Introduction hyundai_kia_connect_monitor
 Automatic trip administration tools for Hyundai Bluelink or Kia UVO Connect users.
 Determining afterwards your private and/or business trips and information about those trips and usage of the car.
+Best of all is the fact that it does NOT drain your 12 volt battery of the car, because it default uses the cached server information!

-Run monitor.py e.g. once per hour (I use it on a Raspberry Pi and on Windows 10 with pure Python) and you can always check afterwards:
+Run monitor.py e.g. once per hour (I use it on a Raspberry Pi and on Windows 10 with pure Python, buit it will also run on Mac or a linux Operating System) and you can always check afterwards:
 - captured locations
 - odometer at specific day/hour
 - how much driven at a specific day